-PERSPECTIVES ON DRUGS

-Wastewater analysis and drugs: a European multi-city study
+PERSPECTIVES ON DRUGS Wastewater analysis and drugs: a European multi-city study

 The findings of the largest European project to date in the emerging science of wastewater analysis are taken up in this 'Perspective on drugs'.
-The project in question analysed wastewater in around 60 European cities and towns (hereinafter referred to as 'cities') to explore the drugtaking habits of those who live in them.
+The project in question analysed wastewater in around 70 European cities and towns (hereinafter referred to as 'cities') to explore the drugtaking habits of those who live in them.
 The results provide a valuable snapshot of the drug flow through the cities involved, revealing marked geographical variations.

 Wastewater analysis is a rapidly developing scientific discipline with the potential for monitoring real-time data on geographical and temporal trends in illicit drug use.
-Originally used in the 1990s to monitor the environmental impact of liquid household waste, the method has since been used to estimate illicit drug consumption in different cities (Daughton, 2001; Zuccato et al., 2008; van Nuijs et al., 2011).
+Originally used in the 1990s to monitor the environmental impact of liquid household waste, the method has since been used to estimate illicit drug consumption in different cities (Daughton, 2001; van Nuijs et al., 2011; Zuccato et al., 2008).
 It involves sampling a source of wastewater, such as a sewage influent to a wastewater treatment plant.
 This allows scientists to estimate the quantity of drugs consumed by a community by measuring the levels of illicit drugs and their metabolites excreted in urine (Zuccato et al., 2008).